18C Special Forces Engineer Sergeant Job Description

 - Bomb and mine disposal

 Note: The Special Forces training pipeline is inarguably the toughest training program in the Army, and has a very high wash-out rate.
 Soldiers who are retraining into Special Forces, who fail any of the above training courses, revert to their primary MOS (job).
-New recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.
+Recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.

 Security Clearance: Secret